How HR Leaders Can Use Reinforcement Theory to Shape Workplace Behavior

 For example, a bigger promotion will give more motivation than a dry promotion.

-Use a rewads & recognition platform or app to give instant feedback and rewards.
-It will ensures that employees are acknowledged promptly for their efforts, which can significantly boost motivation and reinforce positive behaviors.
+Use a recognition and rewards platform to give instant rewards.
+It will ensures that employees are acknowledged promptly for their efforts.

 In a nutshell, reinforcements act as a game of rewards and punishments to motivate your employees.
 Although all reinforcements are helpful, positive and negative reinforcements are more typically used to enrich a more acceptable behavior.